ChristinaBill/Babble/README.md

-# ChristinaBillFinalProjectPart3
-Babble Game
+# Babble Game

-This is the Java final project for Software Development I.
+Final Java Project Software Development I

-A single-player ("solitaire") take on the game of Scrabble.
+Project: A single-player ("solitaire") take on the game of Scrabble.
 Conceptually, the player tries to make words from a random set of seven letters (called "Tiles").
 Each time the player makes a valid word, they score points based on the letters they used.